andrewnicolalde/pandoc_resume/resume.md

 ----------------------------------------

 Cisco UC 2017
-:    Royal Holloway Team 2
+:    Developed a solution designed to ease congestion on trains using the Cisco Meraki API as part of Royal Holloway Team 2.

 Additional Interests